QuantumOfThought/miniProject2JeremyMcKowski/README.md

 ## Getting Started
 Please download the following data from github.
-The file uses the gerate data.py, however you do not need that py file to run this.
 I used a kaggle dataset (below) and modifed it with random geolocation data.

 Download this data and place it in a folder called data.